 Job Outlook: 15% growth

-Finance Advisors are qualified money-management professional who helps clients meet their financial goals.
+Finance Advisors are a qualified money-management professional who helps clients meet their financial goals.

-They work in a wide variety of settings, from investments, life insurance, college savings, estate planning, taxes, and retirement to personal budgeting help.
+They work in various settings, from investments, life insurance, college savings, estate planning, taxes, and retirement to personal budgeting help.

 9. Investment Banker